-Our success is dependent on the strengths and market perception of the Tim Hortons brand, and any failure to maintain, protect and strengthen the Tim Hortons brand and its reputation would hurt our business and prospects.
+Our success is dependent on the strengths and market perception of the Tim Hortons and Popeyes brands, and any failure to maintain, protect and strengthen the Tim Hortons and Popeyes brands and its reputation would hurt our business and prospects.

-Our success is dependent on the strengths and market perception of the Tim Hortons brand, which is owned by THRI.
-We have no control over the management or operations of THRI's business or the businesses of THRI's other franchisees.
-If THRI were to allocate resources away from the Tim Hortons brand or were not to succeed in preserving the value and relevance of the Tim Hortons brand, or if any other THRI's franchisee acts in a way that harms the Tim Hortons brand, our business and prospects could be materially and adversely affected.
-Our ability to maintain, protect and strengthen the Tim Hortons brand in China also depends on a number of other factors, many of which are outside our control, including those set forth below:
+Our success is dependent on the strengths and market perception of the Tim Hortons and Popeyes brands, which are owned by THRI and PLK, respectively.
+We have no control over the management or operations of THRI's business, the businesses of THRI's other franchisees or Popeyes' business.
+If THRI or PLK were to allocate resources away from the Tim Hortons and Popeyes brands or were not to succeed in preserving the value and relevance of the Tim Hortons and Popeyes brands, our business and prospects could be materially and adversely affected.
+Our ability to maintain, protect and strengthen the Tim Hortons and Popeyes brands in China also depends on a number of other factors, many of which are outside our control, including those set forth below:

-- complaints or negative publicity about us, the features, safety and quality of our products, our senior management, our business partners or our business practices, even if factually incorrect or based - on isolated incidents; - negative reviews of our products or customer service on social media and crowdsourced review platforms; - campaigns against the nutrition and health effects of coffee, tea, or sweets or negative perceptions of quick-service restaurants in general; - illegal, negligent, reckless or otherwise inappropriate behavior by our employees, former employees, service providers or business partners; - litigation over, or regulatory investigations into, our business; and

-• any of the foregoing with respect to our competitors, to the extent such resulting negative perception affects the public's perception of our industry as a whole.
+- complaints or negative publicity about us, the features, safety and quality of our products, our senior management, our business partners or our business practices, even if factually incorrect or based on isolated incidents; - negative reviews of our products or customer service on social media and crowdsourced review platforms; - campaigns against the nutrition and health effects of coffee, tea, or sweets or negative perceptions of quick-service restaurants in general; - illegal, negligent, reckless or otherwise inappropriate behavior by our employees, former employees, service providers or business partners; - litigation over, or regulatory investigations into, our business; and - any of the foregoing with respect to our competitors, to the extent such resulting negative perception affects the public's perception of our industry as a whole.